Estelle Cascarino

-Estelle Cascarino (born 5 February 1997) is a French professional footballer who plays as a defender for Manchester United of the Women's Super League, on loan from Division 1 Féminine club Paris Saint-Germain, and the France national team.
+Estelle Cascarino (born 5 February 1997) is a French professional footballer who plays as a defender for Serie A club Juventus and the France national team.

 Club career

 Cascarino started playing football at the age of thirteen for the youth teams of Olympique Lyon.
 She made her debut in the Division 1 Féminine in Olympique Lyonnais' 2014–15 season.
 While at Olympique Lyonnais, she won two Division 1 titles.
 Cascarino signed her first professional contract in 2015.
 In June 2016, Cascarino left Olympique Lyonnais as she felt that she would not have been selected due to a lack of first team opportunities.
 She moved to FCF Juvisy (later renamed as Paris FC) on a two-year contract.

 On 9 July 2021, Paris Saint-Germain announced the signing of Cascarino on a three-year deal.

 On 21 January 2023, Cascarino joined English Women's Super League club Manchester United on loan until the end of the season.
 She made her debut for the club on 29 January, entering as a 68th-minute substitute in a 2–1 win away to Championship side Sunderland in the fourth round of the 2022–23 Women's FA Cup.

+On 18 August 2023, Cascarino joined Juventus on a two-year contract until 30 June 2025.

 International career

 Cascarino was called up to play for the France women's under-16 national football team in 2012.
 From there, she moved up the individual French national age grades between 2012 and 2016.
 In 2016, she played in both the 2016 UEFA Women's Under-19 Championship and the 2016 FIFA U-20 Women's World Cup at the respective age groups.
 In 2017, Cascarino made her debut for the France women's national football team in a friendly against Ghana.

+Cascarino was called up to the France squad for the 2023 FIFA Women's World Cup.

+In July 2024, Cascarino was named in France's squad for the 2024 Olympics.

 Personal life

 Cascarino is the twin sister of Delphine Cascarino who also plays football professionally as a midfielder.
-They are not related to Tony Cascarino, although they are often asked if they are.
 Her father is Italian and her mother is from Guadeloupe.
+They are not related to former Republic of Ireland player Tony Cascarino, although they are often asked if they are.